 As predicted, British voters have created a so-called “hung Parliament,” where no party has the 326 members needed to form a government on its own.
 The Conservatives won 305 seats, yesterday, Labour 255 and the Liberal Democrats 61.
 In a bid to stay on as Labour Prime Minister, Gordon Brown says he’ll negotiate with anybody.
 Conservative leader David Cameron says, no way…

 Why would a naturalized American citizen try to set off a bomb in Times Square?
 One theory is that Faizal Shahzad was radicalized by CIA-drone strikes in his native Pakistan--strikes that have killed not just the militants actually targeted but innocent civilians as well.
 Robert Baer was a Middle East field officer for the CIA.
 His latest book is, “The Devil We Know: Dealing with the New Iranian Superpower…”

-Robert Baer, CIA (formerly)
+Robert Baer, former CIA field officer and author

 Dr. Rao Khalid, Doctor and President, Pakistan Association of America

 Roger Cressey, former Director for Counterterrorism, National Security Council